 Jim Skea is a professor at the Faculty of Natural Sciences at the Centre for Environmental Policy and is currently the Research Councils UK energy strategy fellow - external link.
 His particular research interests are in energy, climate change and technological innovation.
 Jim has strong links to policy processes.
-Professor Skea is a founding member of the UK's Committee on Climate Change and and will be co-chair of the Intergovernmental Panel on Climate Change Working Group III (Mitigation) - external link - at COP21.
+Professor Skea is a founding member of the UK's Committee on Climate Change and and will be co-chair of the Intergovernmental Panel on Climate Change Working Group III (Mitigation) at COP21.

 Dr Ed Hawkins is a climate scientist in NCAS-Climate, based at the Department of Meteorology, University of Reading.
 His research interests are in decadal variability and predictability of climate, especially in the Atlantic region, and in calculating the different sources of uncertainty in climate predictions and impacts.
 Ed is a Contributing Author to the IPCC Fifth Assessment Report (AR5) - external link - and a member of the CLIVAR Scientific Steering Group.